mateuszkochelski/ShoppingCartDistribution/README.md

 The additional requirement was that if it is possible to select a pair of combinations with the smallest number of sets, we choose the combination where the largest set is the most numerous.

 ### Algorithm
-I use brute-force algorithm to check every possibility,
+I use exponential algorithm to check every possibility.
+I create bitmask array sorted by number of ones in bitmask.
+Then I check for every number of ones in bitmask, whether set union of these sets is superset of our expected set.
+Then I check which combination of sets is fulfills the additional condition.
+I stop checking bitmasks of size i+1 when I found a solution that satisfies the bitmask of size i.

 ### Solution for larger Data
 Set cover problem can be reduced to ILP problem.
 For larger Data I would use ILP solver.